hokuts/gae_slack/README.md

     If you do this, you will not need to select the Workspace through authorization flow.

 Now you can start authorization flow by accessing to <http://localhost:8080/slack/oauth/auth> with your web browser.
+At end of the flow, you will see granted access token in the web browser.